krishnavamshi2912/enterprise-rag-assistant/README.md

-# telecom-bss-rag-assistant
+# Enterprise RAG Knowledge Assistant

-A Retrieval-Augmented Generation (RAG) assistant for answering basic Telecom BSS domain-related questions.
+A Retrieval-Augmented Generation (RAG) assistant for answering domain-specific questions using a grounded knowledge base.